LambdaHack/LambdaHack/GameDefinition/PLAYING.md

-    LMB          go to pointer for 25 steps/fling at enemy S-LMB        run to pointer collectively for 25 steps/fling at enemy RMB or C-LMB start aiming at enemy under pointer C-RMB        open or close or alter at pointer
+    LMB          go to pointer for 25 steps/fling at enemy S-LMB        run to pointer collectively for 25 steps/fling at enemy RMB or C-LMB start aiming at enemy under pointer S-RMB        open or close or alter at pointer
-    MMB          snap x-hair to floor under pointer WHEEL-UP     swerve the aiming line
+    MMB or C-RMB snap x-hair to floor under pointer WHEEL-UP     swerve the aiming line
     WHEEL-DN     unswerve the aiming line